-Structure: Trainees will complete a combination of mentored research activities, didactic training, and seminar participation.
-Trainees can tailor their experience to meet their professional needs, although some core elements are required.
+Structure: Trainees complete a combination of mentored research activities, didactic training, and seminar participation.
+Our trainees can tailor their experience to meet their professional needs, although some core elements are required.

 - Mentored research – work with primary mentor and other program faculty; increase leadership with project as expertise grows; access to funds for research-related activities such as conferences or books

 - Grant preparation and writing training – trainees will prepare (not submit) a small grant (R03, R21) or a mentored grant (K-series grant, American Cancer Society Mentored Award, etc.)

 - Didactic training – courses to enhance a trainees’ expertise will be available through the Master of Population Health Sciences (MPHS) degree program and the Master of Science in Clinical Investigation (MSCI) degree program

 - Required seminars – Journal Club, Career Development Sessions, Works-in-Progress, Cancer Disparities Sessions, and others